-In this list of Best Environmental Books, we have captured the ‘must read’ books that cover topics from sustainable business and climate change to environmental economics and philosophy.
+In this list of Best Environmental Books, we have captured the ‘must read’ books covering environmental issues and topics from sustainable business and climate change to environmental economics and philosophy.

 “While many have focused on what sustainability means for business strategy, precious few have paid attention to actually making it happen inside large corporations.
 In this new book, Marc Epstein shines the guiding light for those charged with implementing sustainability the necessary structures, systems, metrics, and performance measurements.